spettersson/splunk4patientprivacy/data_guide.md

   - Click **Apply**

 ##### **For Splunk Enterprise (Distributed Deployment)**
-If you are running a **distributed Splunk deployment**, sourcetypes created in an Splunk app located on the Cluster Manager.
+If you are running a **distributed Splunk deployment**, sourcetypes must be created in a Splunk app located on the Cluster Manager.
 This ensures that all sourcetypes are pushed out from a central point to all peer nodes belonging to the cluster.

 Run the following commands:
 ```bash